a-h-ismail/home-snapshot/README.md

 tldr: If you don't want problems with snapshots, use a Linux filesystem for the destination.

+## Remote filesystems as source/destination

+It is preferable to disable `rsync` delta algorithm for remote filesystems [due to performance implications](https://serverfault.com/a/682754/1032397).
+This can be done using the configuration option `REMOTE_FILESYSTEM=Y`

 ## Checksums as comparison criteria

 The service supports periodically running `rsync` with checksums as the file transfer criteria.
 Quoting `rsync` manual: